rsjaffe/MIDI2LR/Source/LRPlugin/ReadMe.txt

 Setup
 =====

+1. Save the MIDI2LR.lrplugin folder and its contents.
+Make sure you don't need administrator privileges to write to that folder—the plugin may crash if it is running in a restricted folder.

-1. In Lightroom, add the MIDI2LR plugin by going to File>Plugin-Manager>Add and navigating to and selecting the MIDI2LR.lrplugin folder.
+1. In Lightroom, add the MIDI2LR plugin by going to File→Plugin-Manager→Add and navigating to and selecting the MIDI2LR.lrplugin folder.

 2. The MIDI2LR application should automatically launch.
-If it is closed, it can be launched by going to File>Plug-in Extras>Start MIDI2LR
+If it is closed, it can be launched by going to File→Plug-in Extras→Start MIDI2LR

 3. Moving any controllers will populate the mapping table and allow you to set functions.
 You can also save/load mappings.